 The Council acts on many proposed amendments.
 An affirmative vote by a majority of superintendents is required to change an eligibility rule or to make a major change in UIL policy.
 Rules approved by the Council or by vote of member schools require further approval of the Commissioner of Education before they are implemented.

 State Executive Committee

-The State Executive Committee, appointed by the Commissioner of the Texas Education Agency, is composed of seven school administrators, representing each of the four geographical regions and each of the five conferences, and a minimum of four-at-large members.
+The State Executive Committee, appointed by the Commissioner of the Texas Education Agency, is composed of eight school administrators, representing each of the four geographical regions and each of the six conferences, and a minimum of four-at-large members.

 This committee interprets the rules, settles disputes between different UIL districts and disputes which arise past the district level, conducts investigations and hearings of alleged violations, and hears appeals.